 LAGB also has that belt-tightening effect: it produces weight loss through a restrictive mechanism, by making the stomach smaller and unable to hold as much in one sitting, and thereby limits the size of meals and amount of calories which can be consumed.
 As weight loss occurs, Dr. Sasse and his team can tighten the gastric band through an injection of saline through a small port inserted beneath the skin during the LAGB procedure.

 The saline makes the band thicker and therefore tighter, which allows patients to continue achieving satiety and weight loss over time.
 The result is that after the procedure, a person with LAP-BAND® experiences a state of satiety, feeling full through mechanisms which may be hormonal mechanical and psychological.
 The procedure may trigger weight loss in patients in several different ways: by changing the body’s hormones, by direct pressure on the stomach, which signals the brain to eat less, as well as nerve-assisted mechanisms.

-The LAGB has significant advantages that have made it the procedure of choice in Australia and many countries in Europe.
+The LAGB has significant advantages which have made it the procedure of choice in Australia and many countries in Europe.
 It has taken longer to catch on in the United States because it took longer to go through the FDA approval process.
-However, while the FDA was doing its job, surgeons in the U.S. continued to do theirs, changing and improving upon other surgical weight-loss techniques, most notably the LRYGB, Mini Gastric Bypass, and Sleeve procedures.
+However, while the FDA was doing its job, surgeons in the U.S. continued to do theirs, changing and improving upon other surgical weight-loss techniques, most notably the LRYGB, Mini Gastric Bypass, and sleeve gastrectomy procedures.

 In 2007, more than 200,000 Americans underwent weight-loss operations, nearly all of them LAP-BAND® or gastric bypass procedures.